It is 2026. The App Store is a jungle.

 Best For: Medical students, polyglots, and people who love customizing settings.

 Anki is the grandfather of Spaced Repetition (SRS).
-It’s open-source and powerful.
+It’s open-source and powerful for memorizing vocabulary at scale.

 - The Pros: You can memorize anything.
 It’s infinitely customizable.

 - The Cons: It looks like Windows 95.
 You have to do everything manually.
 It has a steep learning curve.
-(Note: Vokabulo uses the same SRS logic as Anki but automates the card creation with AI).
+(Note: Vokabulo uses the same SRS logic as Anki but automates the card creation with AI — see our full comparison of the best spaced repetition apps.)

 4. Speak (The "Conversation" Simulator)